Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Poisoning DD o S Filters

-In this section, we formulate the problem of poisoning and eluding DDoS filtering, and we discuss the challenges of avoiding online learning detection models that constantly update themselves.
-We also provide an illustrating example to describe the problem and highlight its relevant concepts.
+In this section, we formulate the problem of poisoning DDoS filters and discuss the challenges of avoiding online learning detection models that constantly update themselves.
+We provide an example to describe the problem and highlight its relevant concepts.